-- 10.25.
+- 10.31.
 Green space is multi-functional.
 It enhances the amenity of urban areas; it provides opportunities for formal and informal recreation; it supports wildlife; and it performs a range of environmental functions.
-There are many different types of green spaces including playing fields, allotments, amenity green space, natural green space, parks and gardens, green corridors, children's play and teenager's provision. - 10.26.
-The District Council's Green Spaces Strategy is a comprehensive document that fulfils the following requirements: - Reviews the amount, distribution and quality of existing provision; - Identifies where there is a need for more or better provision and the types of enhancements which will benefit existing facilities and spaces most; - Suggests appropriate provision standards for the District Council to use as part of the planning process; - Suggests how to tackle the key issues relating to green space, sport and recreation provision facing the Council and its partners. - 10.27.
-The Council has prepared a Green Space Technical Report that draws on the Green Spaces Strategy to assist policy development for the Detailed Local Plan (DLP). - 10.28.
+There are many different types of green spaces including playing fields, allotments, amenity green space, natural green space, parks and gardens, green corridors, children's play and teenager's provision. - 10.32.
+The St Albans City and District Council are fortunate to own and manage a significant number of the parks and open spaces in the District.
+The Council has produced a management framework to guide the maintenance and development of these sites.
+The Parks and Open Spaces Management Plan covers the policies and contexts under which all of the sites are managed and sets out the approach for the management and development of each site36. - 10.33.
+At a strategic level, the District Council's has also produced an overarching strategy document for green infrastructure.
+The Green Space Strategy37 provides an assessment of existing provision at different spatial scales, consider improvement and enhancement strategies and set a direction for future provision.
+The strategy is a comprehensive document that fulfils the following requirements: - Reviews the amount, distribution and quality of existing provision; - Identifies where there is a need for more or better provision and the types of enhancements which will benefit existing facilities and spaces most; - Suggests appropriate provision standards for the District Council to use as part of the planning process; - Suggests how to tackle the key issues relating to green space, sport and recreation provision facing the Council and its partners. - 10.34.
+The Council has prepared a Green Space Technical Report38 that draws on the Green Spaces Strategy to assist policy development for the Detailed Local Plan (DLP). - 10.35.
 This section highlights the key points of the Green Spaces Strategy and Technical Report for the different types of green spaces provision in relation to provision in new development.
-The Technical report includes the local standards applicable to each of the types of space. - 10.29.
+The Technical report includes the local standards applicable to each of the types of space. - 10.36.
 The analysis provides standards that are applicable to all major new development in the Plan.
 However, it is noted that for major development at Hemel Hempstead new provision will need to be planned in detail through the DLP and master planning process to take full account of the existing provision and the wider approach to open space in Hemel Hempstead.